RagedUnicorn/tf-aws-wow-vanilla-server/README.md

 ### Credentials

 Credentials can be setup in different ways.
-The modules within this repository either expects the credentials to be available via environment variables or supplied directly to terraform as variables.
+The modules within this repository either expect the credentials to be available via environment variables or supplied directly to terraform as variables.

 ```
 export AWS_ACCESS_KEY_ID="[acceskey]"